Master's Programs

 Leadership concepts and tips: self-leadership and leading others.

-As part of the degree requirement, students must carry out a work project (thesis) in their final semester.
-There are three formats available:
+As part of the degree requirement, students must carry out a Work Project (thesis) in their final semester.
+There are four formats available:

 Field Lab

-Students are encouraged to address a real business challenge with an international scope in a group setting.
+Students address a real business challenge with an international scope in a group setting.

-Students carry out a work project within the context of an internship in a company setting relevant to the course of study.
+Students carry out a work project within the context of an internship with an international scope.

 Directed Research*